The Bankrate promise

 Overall, Navy Federal Credit Union earned 4.1 out of 5 stars from Bankrate, with a score of 3.4 for its savings account and 3.3 for its money market accounts.

-Navy Federal Credit Union savings rates
+Navy Federal Credit Union savings account interest rates

 |Account name||APY||Minimum deposit|